lukasb23/deploying-quora-classifier-gc/README.md

 # deploying-quora-classifier-gc

-Deployed a simple Quora Insincere Question Detector as RestAPI, in the Google Cloud Environment, using Flask/Gunicorn for app deployment and scikit-learn for model building.
+Deployed a simple Quora Insincere Question Detector in the Google Cloud Environment, using Flask/Gunicorn for app deployment and scikit-learn for model building.

 Background on the dataset: see [Quora Insicere Questions Kaggle Challenge](https://www.kaggle.com/c/quora-insincere-questions-classification).